AndrewDarnall/The-Observer/README.md

 ![Project Logo](./img/The_Observer_candidate_2.png)
 # The Observer

+Many of us have experienced long, uninterrupted sessions of scrolling through social media feeds.
+But has anyone ever paused to ask: what exactly are all these users discussing?

-The goal of the project is to provide a 'no strings attatched' overview of public mastodon servers leveraging the strength of the BERTopic model and the extensible architecture ofthe project
+This project seeks to answer that question.
+Its primary objective is to provide an unbiased, comprehensive analysis of public Mastodon servers by leveraging the capabilities of the `BERTopic` model.
+The project is designed with an extensible architecture, allowing for flexible and scalable insights into public discourse across these platforms.

 -------------------